Jeevan-Gharate/python_port_scanner/README.md

 Run the Script -- python3 portscanner.py
-fill the prompt that will be asked . boom you will get all open ports on The IP with service in fraction of seconds.
+fill the prompt that will be asked . boom you will get all open ports on The IP with service.
+It may Take Time so do co-operate..